 Medication is defined as a chemical substance given with the intention of preventing, diagnosing, curing, controlling or alleviating disease or otherwise enhancing the physical and/or mental welfare of people.
-For the purpose of the QI Program, it includes prescription and non-prescription medicines, including complementary healthcare products, irrespective of the administered route.
+For the QI Program, it includes prescription and nonprescription medicines, despite the administered route.

-For the purposes of the QI Program, polypharmacy is defined as the prescription of nine or more medications to a care recipient.
+The QI Program defines polypharmacy as the prescription of nine or more medications to a care recipient.

-For the purposes of the QI Program, any medication with an active ingredient is counted in the polypharmacy quality indicator, except for those listed below which must not be included in the count of medications:
+For the QI Program, any medication with an active ingredient is counted in the polypharmacy quality indicator.
+Except for those listed below which must not be included in the count of medications:

-- Lotions, creams or ointments used in skin and wound care - Dietary supplements, including those containing vitamins - Short-term medications, such as antibiotics or temporary eye drops - PRN medications.
+- Lotions, creams or ointments used in skin and wound care; - Dietary supplements, including those containing vitamins; - Short-term medications, such as antibiotics or temporary eye drops; and - PRN medications.

-Different dosages of the same medicine must not be counted as different medications.
+Approved providers must not count different dosages of the same medicine as different medications.